Basic Duties and Role of Nonprofit Boards

 Match Board Members to Your Organization's Needs

-Your board can be a wonderful source of pro bono expertise in areas that you need to understand but can’t afford professional help.
+Your board can be an excellent source of pro bono expertise in areas that you need to understand but can’t afford professional help.
 For instance, your board members could have skills in:

 - Public relations